petersmith-hun/domino-platform/modules/binary-executable-agent/README.md

 | `domino.spawn-control.allowed-executor-users` | List of allowed process executor users.
 Listed users must exist on the host system.                              |

-In case your deployment source is a .zip archive, it is possible to automatically unpack it and run it using a runtime, or even directly, if the .zip archive contains a binary executable.
+In case your deployment source is a .zip archive, it is possible to automatically unpack it and run it using a runtime, or even directly, if the .zip archive contains a binary executable (just set `source.resource` to the executable within the archive).

 ## Storage configuration

-Controls where to store the deployments source packages, as well as the executed application binaries.
+Controls where to store the deployments' source packages, as well as the executed application binaries.

 | Parameter                              | Description                                         |
 |----------------------------------------|-----------------------------------------------------|